-The Klaus Flugge Prize was founded to honour publisher Klaus Flugge, a supremely influential figure in picture books.
-Flugge set up Andersen Press in 1976 and has discovered and nurtured many of today's most distinguished illustrators including David McKee, Tony Ross, Satoshi Kitamura and Susan Varley.
+The Klaus Flugge Prize is awarded to the most promising and exciting newcomer to children’s picture book illustration.
+It honours publisher Klaus Flugge, a supremely influential figure in picture books who, over his long career, has nurtured many top illustrators including David McKee, Tony Ross, Ruth Brown, Satoshi Kitamura and Chris Riddell.

 The Klaus Flugge Prize is funded personally by Klaus Flugge and run independently of Andersen Press.